 Local Food Promotion Program – to assist in the development, improvement, or expansion of local and regional food business enterprises.

-Food Insecurity Nutrition Incentives – to nonprofit organizations and government agencies for projects that increase the purchase of fruits and vegetables by low-income consumers by providing “cash” incentives at the point of purchase.
+Gus Schumacher Nutrition Incentive Program – to nonprofit organizations and government agencies for projects that increase the purchase of fruits and vegetables by low-income consumers by providing “cash” incentives at the point of purchase.

 Staff Members & Contact Information